Project Name: Sludge Drying Beds at SC-SWO

 Project Location: Sarasota County, FL

-In September, 1989, the GEOWEB cellular confinement system was installed in a filter drying bed in the top sand layer.
-A cross section view of the installation consisted of o 2-in. sand layer surcharged over the 8-in. sand-filled cellular confinement system.
+In September 1989, the GEOWEB cellular confinement system was installed in a filter drying bed in the top sand layer.
+A cross-section view of the installation consisted of a 2-inch sand layer surcharged over the 8-inch sand-filled cellular confinement system.
 This functions very well because cleaning of the sand drying bed requires the removal of only the top inch or two of sand with the sludge.
 The GEOWEB system also acts as a natural depth gauge for the end loader.

 Through experimental work done at SC-SWO, ordinary DOT specification filtration sand proved just as effective as the more costly and much finer filtration material supplied for filter beds.
 However, unless the GEOWEB cellular confinement system is used, the DOT filter sand will not support an end loader on top of the filter bed for neither construction nor sludge removal and maintenance operations.
 The cost of this system was $6,000 for the 1,700-sq ft bed.